 Photoshop actions make the life of photographers a bit easier.
-However, if you have never used actions in Photoshop, you might be a little confused about how to use Photoshop Actions to make your post-processing workflow both faster and get better-looking images as a result.
+However, if you have never used actions in Adobe Photoshop, you might be a little confused about how to use Photoshop Actions to make your post-processing workflow both faster and get better-looking images as a result.